asweigart/untitled-pyvideo-subtitle-project/README.md

 - Commit the corrected .srt transcript.
 (We'll use the existence of this file in the repo as a sign that it is finished.
 Please don't commit half-finished .srt files.)
 - Send the videos to the YouTube channel owner so they can add them to the video.

 In the future, we'll be adding these transcripts to the PyVideo repo so that they can be searchable on that site.
+We'll also create translations of these subtitles to non-English languages.